nolabelventures/nolabelventures.github.io/_posts/2023-03-25-my-journey-transitioning-from-late-stage-to-early-stage-vc.md

 ---
 layout: post
-title: My journey transitioning from late-stage to early-stage VC
+title: My journey transitioning from late-stage investing to early-stage VC
 date: 2023-01-11T08:42:15.227Z
 thumbnail: /assets/uploads/dickens-lin-qm66hvknhn4-unsplash.jpg
 ---
 <!--StartFragment-->

-As an investor who spent c.10 years investing in late-stage companies, I thought I had seen and learned a great deal about investing.
+As an investor who spent c.10 years investing in late-stage companies at KKR and Silver Lake, I thought I had seen and learned a great deal about investing.
 However, a few years ago I was intrigued by the early-stage investing world and decided to venture into it by using my own capital to invest in start-ups. **The transition from late-stage to early-stage investing proved to be a significant learning experience for me, and I'd like to share my journey.**

 After doing my first angel investments at the early stage, it became clear to me that the early stage investment world was very different from the late stage.
 I had to learn by putting my own capital at risk.
 During this time, I realized a three important things: